SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

-This Blueprint is for controlling a 3 speed fan based on a temp sensorreading.
+This Blueprint is for controlling a 3 speed fan based on a temp sensor reading.
 There is a version for a 3 speed MQTT Fan & another version that communicates thru a Home Assistant fan entity using speed percentages.

 ## 📑 Changelog